nebula-plugins/gradle-dependency-lock-plugin/README.md

     ./gradlew -PdependencyLock.ignore=true <tasks>

+*dependencyLock.overrideFile*

+Allows the user to specify a file of overrides.
+This file should be in the lock file format specified below.

+    ./gradlew -PdependencyLock.overrideFile=override.lock <tasks>

+*dependencyLock.override*

+Allows the user to specify overrides to libraries on the command line.
+This override will be used over any from `dependencyLock.overrideFile`

+    ./gradlew -PdependencyLock.override=group:artifact:version <tasks>

+or to override multiple libraries

+    ./gradlew -PdependencyLock.override=group0:artifact0:version0,group1:artifact1:version1 <tasks>

 ## Lock File Format

 The lock file is written in a json format.
 The keys of the map are made up of "\<group\>:\<artifact\>".
 The requested